 There are several types of fat found on a steer – subcutaneous, intermuscular, intramuscular, intercostal, etc. The main types of fat that are worthy of consideration with beef steaks are intramuscular and intermuscular fat.
 Intramuscular fat is commonly called “marbling.”
 It’s the visible storage of lipids (fat) between muscle fibers.
 Intermuscular fat is just as it sounds – fat that is quite literally between (inter) muscle groups.

-See also How to Cut Meat Against the Grain
+See also How to Cut Skirt Steak

 The degree of marbling is the primary determinant for the “quality” grade assigned by the USDA to beef.
 Different parts of the steer are more prone to developing greater levels of intramuscular fat.
 While a ribeye steak will naturally have more fat than say a strip steak, their grading dictates intramuscular fat content.
 Meaning, a select grade ribeye will have less fat than a choice or prime grade NY Strip.